Stellar Spectra Models Classification and Parameter Estimation Using Machine Learning Algorithms: Methods

-These types of algorithms based on mathematical methods like the minimal distance between the parameters that define every output variable and the closest one (KNN), or highest probability of a specific input parameter to be part of the group of the parameters (RFC, DTC), that characterize the output variable.
+These types of algorithms based on mathematical methods like the minimal distance between the parameters that define every output variable and the closest one (KNN), or evaluate the values of the features to estimate the best group of features that characterize the output variable (DTC, RFC), can be a good comparison with the more complex models like the artificial neural networks.
 These algorithms have shown good results in different projects including the stellar spectra analysis and classification (\citep{Hinners_2018, Sharma_2020, Li_2019}).
-And has been shown that different machine learning algorithms with a non-neural network structure can have similar results as the ANNs depending on the amount and type of data, and also, having the advantage of an easy developing process and less computational time of training.
+Moreover, it has been shown that different machine learning algorithms with a non-neural network structure can have similar results as the ANNs depending on the amount and type of data, and also, having the advantage of an easy developing process and less computational time of training.
 Knowing that not every user will have the same data and necessities this comparison will give a clear idea of the pros and cons of different algorithms doing the same task of analyzing stellar models.